oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 - Your application, domain controllers and clients are all on the same network, and:
 - You already have AD in place and have a security policy that states that all your users must authenticate against your centralised corporate identity, and/or:
-- You want to enable pass-through/silent authentication for your users​
+- You want to enable pass-through/silent authentication for your users